Saturate/gulp-water/README.md

 ## Developing

 A nifty trick is to install [nodemon](https://github.com/remy/nodemon).
-When that is done, you can run the following task in the project using gulp-water.
+When that is done, you can run the following command in the project using gulp-water.

 `nodemon --exec "gulp dev" --watch ./gulpfile.js --watch D:\Path\To\GitHub\gulp-water`